adam-maj/deep-learning/README.md

 >
 > **The entire history of deep learning can be seen as a series of advancements that have gradually raised the ceiling on these constraints**, enabling the creation of increasingly intelligent systems.

-It's impossible to understand where we're going without first understanding how we got here - and it's impossible to understand how we got here without understanding these constraints that have always governed the rate of progress.
+It's impossible to understand where we're going without first understanding how we got here - and it's impossible to understand how we got here without understanding these constraints, which have always governed the rate of progress.

 By understanding them, we can also explore a few related interesting questions: